Overview

 Data From Plankinton

 Plankinton Avenue is located downtown Milwaukee near where the river separates downtown from the Historic Third Ward.
 All types of traffic can be stopped at this crossing which is also immediately adjacent to a bridge over the river.
 For emergency crews this is particularly challenging.
 Dozens of calls per day transit this bridge and if a fire truck is stopped at this intersection there is no way to turn around.
-Data shows this crossing is blocked as long as 57 minutes.
+Data shows this crossing is occupied as long as 57 minutes.

 Figure 7: Summary Data From crossing at Plankinton

 Data from LinqThingz’ sensors was used to create a histogram.
-This histogram of blockage time shows that there are a number of short delay blockages.
+This histogram of occupied time shows that there are a number of short delay blockages.
 These blockages are due to Amtrack and average about 42 seconds.

 Figure 8: Histogram of Blockage times at Plankinton